dedunu/tech/_posts/2015-05-18-imap-java-test-program-and-jmeter-script.md

 ---
 layout: post
-title: IMAP Java Test program and JMeter Script
+title: "IMAP Java Test program and JMeter Script"
 ---

 One of my colleagues wanted to write a JMeter script to test IMAP.
 But that code failed.
 So I also got involved in that.
 JMeter BeanShell uses Java in the backend.
 First I tried with a Maven project.
 Finally, I could write code to list the IMAP folders.
 Java implementation is shown below.